brson/my-rust-lists/rust-guru-notes.md

+- use unnamed imports to avoid trait name collisions: 'import Bytes as _'
 - `use std::format as s` to succinctly create strings from strs
 - a crate can exclude itself from a workspace